 DAN MURPHY SCULPTOR

 By 1978, my work was being shown from NYC to San Francisco, and is now in private collections in nearly every state and in many other countries.
-Movie use of my work started in 1979, totaling more than 20 times that I know of, including a new TV series use in 2018 (The Gifted).
+Movie use of my work started in 1979, totaling more than 20 times that I know of.
 My first national award came in 2002.

 Before being an artist, I had 10 extremely enjoyable and meaningful years as a teacher and coach at Mount Carmel High School, in Chicago.
 The athletes on the Swimming & Water Polo Teams that I coached there are wonderful people and many remain good friends.
 Probably the biggest honor of my life came in 2014, when they mounted a campaign that named me to the school's Hall of Fame.